OfficeDev/Project-docs-pr/api/DeletedPublishedAssignment.md

 # DeletedPublishedAssignment class
-Represents an assignment that was deleted from a published project.
+Represents an assignment that was deleted from a [PublishedProject](PublishedProject.md).

 ## Syntax